RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="Firmware Successfully Uploaded"
 />

-6. After the successful download, restart the device and remove the connection of Boot0 pin to VDD (3.3&nbsp;V), leaving you only with four pin connections (power supply lines and UART2) as shown in Figure 44.
+6. After the successful download, restart the device and remove the connection of Boot0 pin to VDD (3.3&nbsp;V), leaving you only with four-pin connections (power supply lines and UART2) as shown in **Figure 44**.

 <rk-img
   src="/assets/images/wisduo/rak3172-module/low-level-development/RAK3172_UART_Connection.svg"